materialsintelligence/propnet/README.md

 The recommended way to install and use the package is to clone the package locally and run `pipenv install --dev`, followed by `pipenv shell` to launch Propnet inside a virtual environment.

+If you want to use the Materials Project interface, please set your `PMG_MAPI_KEY` environment variable appropriately (or add it to a .env file inside the Propnet directory to have it be used automatically during installation).

 To run Propnet inside a Jupyter notebook, run:

 ```bash